ssd-tutorials/sort-table-rows-jquery/README.md

-# sort-table-rows-jquery
+# Sort table rows with jQuery using Drag and Drop method
-Exercise files for the course Sort table rows with jQuery using Drag and Drop method
+Exercise files for the course **Sort table rows with jQuery using Drag and Drop method**